Tensor Reconstruction Beyond Constant Rank: Introduction

-\begin{theorem} There exists a randomized algorithm that, given a black box access to a polynomial $f$ with $n$ variables and degree $d$ that is computed by a $\SumPowSumk$ circuit, reconstructs $f$ in time $\poly(n,d,c) \cdot \poly(k)^{k^{k^{10}}}$, where $c=\log q$ if $\F=\F_q$ is a finite field, and $c$ equals the maximum bit complexity of any coefficient of $f$ if $\F$ is infinite. \end{theorem}

-In \cite{BSV21}, the authors give an algorithm for a similar task that runs in time $\poly((dk)^{k^{k^{10}}}, n, c)$.
-Note that unlike the algorithm in \cite{BSV21}, when $d=\poly(n)$ our algorithms runs in polynomial time even when $k$ is a slightly super-constant function of $n$ (e.g., $k = (\log\log n / \log \log \log n - O(1))^{1/10}$).
-As in \cite{BSV21}, we can derandomize the algorithm from \autoref{thm:intro:sumpowsumk} over $\R$ or $\C$ and obtain a deterministic algorithm that runs in roughly the same time. \autoref{thm:intro:sumpowsumk} is proved in \autoref{sec:sumpowsumk}.

-We also provide reconstruction algorithms for multilinear depth-$3$ circuits with top fan-in $k$.
+We provide reconstruction algorithms for multilinear depth-$3$ circuits with top fan-in $k$.

-\begin{theorem} There exists a randomized algorithm that, given a black box access to a polynomial $f$ with $n$ variables and degree $d$, which is computed by a $\SumProdSumk$ multilinear circuit, reconstructs $f$ in time $\poly(n,d,c) \cdot k^{k^{k^{k^{O(k)}}}}$, where $c=\log q$ if $\F=\F_q$ is a finite field, and $c$ equals the maximum bit complexity of any coefficient of $f$ if $\F$ is infinite. \end{theorem}
+\begin{theorem} Let $\F$ be a field of characteristic zero, or a finite field of size at least $n^{k^{k^{O(k)}}}$ and characteristic greater than $d$.
+There exists a randomized algorithm that, given a black box access to a polynomial $f$ with $n$ variables and degree $d$, which is computed by a $\SumProdSumk$ multilinear circuit over a field $\F$ reconstructs $f$ in time $\poly(n,d,c) \cdot k^{k^{k^{k^{O(k)}}}}$, where $c=\log q$ if $\F=\F_q$ is a finite field, and $c$ equals the maximum bit complexity of any coefficient of $f$ if $\F$ is infinite. \end{theorem}

-Note that again, the algorithm in \autoref{thm:intro:sumprodsumk} runs in polynomial time for small enough (but super-constant) $k$, whereas the corresponding algorithm of \cite{BSV21} had running time of roughly $n^{T(k)}$ for some quickly growing function $T(k)$.
+Note that the algorithm in \autoref{thm:intro:sumprodsumk} runs in polynomial time for small enough (but super-constant) $k$, whereas the corresponding algorithm of \cite{BSV21} had running time of roughly $n^{T(k)}$ for some quickly growing function $T(k)$.

-Finally, we also present a reconstruction algorithm for set-multilinear depth-$3$ circuits.
+We also present a reconstruction algorithm for set-multilinear depth-$3$ circuits.
 Note that even though this class is a subclass of the previous model of multilinear circuits, as long as we insist on proper learning, reconstruction algorithms for a more general class don't imply reconstruction algorithms for its subclasses.